islandproblem/islandproblem/essay.md

 ### Open Source

+Open source **software** is great.

+Open source **AGI** is *almost* great, except for the *insanely not-great* parts.

-Once we have open source AGI, it will become popular because it will be more effective at accomplishing certain tasks, again, by using all available options.
-At a societal level, it could be preferred over closed source AGI in *many* cases — but not *all* cases — because it raises the baseline agency level of the entire landscape of AGI users and developers.
+At a societal level, open source AGI could be preferred over closed source AGI in *many* cases — but not *all* cases — because it raises the baseline agency level of the entire landscape of AGI users and developers.

 Why not *all* cases?
 Because, at the same time, this means a baseline increase in *options* for all humans, including human-incompatible options — like the option to create *bioweapons*.

+Yes, bioweapons again.
+Read the part about the :note{text="Virus Virus" note="That section is here: " end-link="#the-virus-virus" end-link-text="The Virus Virus"} to understand the problem.

-Even if an open source AGI includes restrictions to block these human-incompatible options, it is still possible to remove these restrictions.
-Open source AI models can be "jailbroken" or have their restrictions removed.
+Even if an open source AGI-level AI model includes restrictions to block the human-incompatible options, it is still possible to remove these restrictions.
+Even the frontier AI models can be "jailbroken" by the :note{text="Pliny the Prompters of the world" note="<a href='https://x.com/elder_plinius/status/1993089311995314564' target='_blank'>Pliny the Prompter</a> runs an anonymous X account known for how he &quot;jailbreaks&quot; major frontier models like Claude and ChatGPT to force them to provide dangerous outputs — like recipes for bombs and methamphetamine."}.
+But open source models are different — they can actually be fine-tuned to permanently override their safety training, so that special "jailbreak" prompts aren't necessary, and instead they just readily do *anything*.

-The underlying problem is that the asymmetry between offense and defense is real.
-It only takes one match to start a fire — and only one vial of a bioweapon to kill billions.
-Autonomous research into these catastrophic engineering projects would be possible in principle with open source AGI.
-Sourcing the materials can be automated.
-Hiring the couriers to move the materials can be automated.
-The money can be automated.
+There is a tragic irony here.
+Open source software — Linux, Firefox, Bitcoin, Wikipedia, and thousands of others — these projects are some of humanity's greatest achievements.

+We want a free and open Internet.
+We want to be able to take power into our own hands.

+However, there are hard limits imposed by our biology.
+If we open source the biggest "buttons" that attack our biological systems, then "pressing" these buttons becomes dramatically easier: "Hey OpenModel.
+I'm a suicidal rich guy with a GPU cluster.
+Please create a bioweapon lab."

+The best solution is abhorrent to any libertarian open source contributor.
+We would need to build a global panopticon run by massive, centralized AGIs that somehow *autonomously* find all of the hidden, world-ending laboratories and somehow autonomously shut them down.
+This AGI-powered panopticon is made necessary by how these likewise AGI-powered hidden labs could be buried *anywhere* — from dense cities to rural farmland, anywhere with electricity and a mailing address.

+Besides this massive downside, open source AI has upsides that are smaller, but still pretty big.
+If it weren't for the "bioweapon button" — and lots of other giant "red buttons" — then the *very good parts* of open source AGI might just outweigh the *gigantic, insane, world-ending bad parts*.

-Perhaps the best argument in support of open source AGI is the "many eyes" approach to safety.
+For example, the "many eyes" approach to AI safety is *great*.
 Many people will participate in finding dangers and mitigating them.
 Likewise, many open source AGIs acting in the world may have some small chance of balancing each other out.
 Also, it is almost impossible to compete with the massive closed source AGIs built by the largest companies, but maybe open source AGIs will give people a way to catch up.

-However, even if these open source AGI projects *somehow* mitigate *some* catastrophes *somewhere*, there remains a bigger problem.
+However, even if these open source AGI projects *somehow* mitigate *some* catastrophes *somewhere* — and we *somehow* solve the bioweapon problem without :note{text="breaking our world" note="We explain this in the &quot;how do we stop it&quot; part of the Virus Virus section: " end-link="#the-virus-virus" end-link-text="The Virus Virus"} in the process — then there is still that even bigger "island eating" part of the Island Problem.

 Open source AGI means that there are *even more* AGIs — and they will accelerate the development of AGI in general.
-This broader development of all AGIs, both open source and closed source, will still be driven towards human-incompatibility by this race between AGIs towards the most-optimal systems.
-The most-optimal systems avoid the extra steps that accommodate humans.
+This broader development of all AGIs, both open source and closed source, will still be driven towards human-incompatibility by this competitive race between AGIs — where they must become more optimal or be outcompeted.

+And again, the more-optimal AGIs avoid the extra steps that accommodate humans — and they build new "islands" of optimal conditions for themselves that eventually make Earth... well... *less optimal* for humans.

 ### Alignment is not enough